msbx5420-class/msbx5420-class.github.io/project.md

 ### Basic Requirements

 * Dataset: You can use any dataset in the project.
 However, your data should have substantial size.
-Larger datasets are encouraged but not required.
 Datasets below 10MB are not allowed.
 Some suggested datasets are provided; you can use your own data if you would like.
 * Environment: You can use Docker or MyBinder to test your code.
 In the end, you are required to use AWS EMR cluster to run your analysis.
 * Programming Language: Use Spark with Python (PySpark)